 Pranayama, a form of Yoga breathing

-Pranayama is not a simple breathing exercise yet it is a scientific breathing process where control over prana is achieved.
+Pranayama is not a simple breathing exercise; it is a scientific breathing process where control over prana is achieved.
 Pranayama is the connecting link between physical (asanas) and mental (meditation) yogic practices.

 Pranayama Meaning

 Pranayama is a Sanskrit word which consists of prana and ayama.
-Prana means self-energizing life forces and ayama means extension.
-Pranayama may be defined as the expansion and control of prana through various yogic techniques.
-In a simple way, we can say that pranayama is a combination of systematic exhalation and inhalation.
+Prana means self-energizing life forces, and Ayama implies extension.
+Pranayama may be defined as the expansion and control of prana through various yogic techniques. , pranayama is a combination of systematic exhalation and inhalation.

 There is a difference between pranayama and the breathing process.
-Pranayama is not a simple breathing process; it is much more than exhalation and inhalation.
-Pranayama is a regulated breathing, which comprises pukara-slow and prolonged inhalation, kumbhaka-retention of breath, and recaka-slow and prolonged exhalation.
+Pranayama is not a simple breathing process but much more than exhalation and inhalation.
+Pranayama is a regulated breathing, which comprises pukara-slow and prolonged inhalation, kumbhaka-retention of breath, and recall-slow and long exhalation.
 While breathing involves inhalation and exhalation.
-Pranayama is always performed in a specific posture, especially sitting in padmasana while in the case of breathing, it is not so like that.
-Breathing provides physical benefits while pranayama involves physical, mental, and spiritual benefits.
+Pranayama is always performed in a specific posture, especially sitting in padmasana, while in the case of breathing, it is not so like that.
+Breathing provides physical benefits, while pranayama involves physical, mental, and spiritual gifts.

-Before practicing pranayama, certain precautions and essentials are to be taken.
-For pranayama practices, one has to ensure a proper place, suitable time, mitahara diet, and proper light.
-Pranayama can be practiced to any place that is well-ventilated from external disturbances.
-Spring and autumn seasons are the best periods for practicing pranayama as these seasons are favorable to the body and mind to keep them synergizes with the outside environment.
+Before practising pranayama, certain precautions and essentials are to be taken.
+One must ensure a proper place, suitable time, a mitahara diet, and light for pranayama practices.
+Pranayama can be practised in any area that is well-ventilated from external disturbances.
+Spring and autumn are the best periods for practising pranayama as they are favourable to the body and mind to keep them synergising with the outside environment.
 To be fit and healthy, 15 minutes of pranayama is good.
 It is also suggested that pranayama should be performed under the guidance of a yoga instructor.

 Pranayama Precautions

-Pranayama should be practiced at a place that is free from dust, pollutants, smoke, and filthy things.
+Pranayama should be practised in a place free from dust, pollutants, smoke, and filth.
 The sitting ground should be flat and smooth.
-The suitable time for performing pranayama is early in the morning on empty stomach.
+The suitable time for performing pranayama is early in the morning on an empty stomach.
 To have the proper benefits, one should practice pranayama regularly.
 Pranayama facilitates better blood circulation in the body when it is done after a bath.
-One should ensure that breathing should be through the nose and it should be slow and rhythmic.
-During pranayama, eyes should be closed to control the mind and body.
+One should ensure that breathing should be through the nose, and it should be slow and rhythmic.
+During pranayama, the eyes should be closed to control the mind and body.

 Types of Pranayama